syafiqoarashy/syafiqoarashy/README.md

 # Hi there!
 I'm Syafiqo Arashy 👋

-I'm a passionate undergraduate student pursuing a Bachelor of IT with a major in UX Design at the University of Queensland and a B.Sc. in Computer Science at the University of Indonesia.
+I'm a passionate undergraduate student pursuing a BInfoTech with a major in UX Design at the University of Queensland and a BSc in Computer Science at the University of Indonesia.
 I'm driven by creativity and a love for problem-solving, continuously improving my skills in Software Development and UI/UX Design.
 My ultimate aspiration is to innovate in the exciting field of XR (Extended Reality).

 ## 🎓 Education
 - **University of Queensland** - Bachelor of IT, Major in UX Design (2024 – Present)